crearis/odoo-in-vue/README.md

+# NOTE - This project is no longer supported

+Odoo is just not popular enough here in the U.S. for it to have any economic significance for me.
+Consequently, I am no longer interested in supporting this project or anything else Odoo related.

+The support feature in Gitlab will be disabled for this project.

+---

 This is a project that provides a foundation for developing typical business apps with Odoo and Vue.
 It includes a very simple Vue prototype app that connects to the Odoo server through the Odoo JSON-RPC API.